Justsommerzone/Love/README.md

 # Love -  What is it?
 * What is the opposite of Love?
+* The opposite is indifference